theTomz/ML_Freshwater/README.md

   - Neural Network: The NN requires the latest Keras library.

     Create input features first by running the "Create_Excel" file.
+    - To switch between sampling intervals, replace value "Time_between_samples" with desired interval in days (in "Create_Excel").

+    Run neural network by replacing variable "features" with: 'new_features' + str(Time_between_sample) + '.xlsx'.
+    Neural Network outputs pyplot prediction compared to test samples.
     - To switch between ions, replace variable "ion" with desired component (must be a column header of UHF data set).
 Outputs are at the bottom of the code (see pyplot for predictions).
-    - To switch between sampling intervals, replace value "Time_between_samples" with desired interval in days.

-    Run neural network by replacing variable "features" with: 'new_features' + str(Time_between_sample) + '.xlsx'.
-    Neural Network outputs pyplot prediction compared to test samples.